 A language that had the capacity to enable a transition from a Mental Structure of Consciousness to an Integral Consciousness.

 An integration of our Mental World with our Material World.

-A recognition that Reason was a Quality — a way of achieving a Harmony — a Symmetry — between Mental World reductionism and abstraction and Material World of complexity and emergence.
+A recognition that Reason was a Quality — a way of achieving a Harmony — a Symmetry — between Mental World reductionism and abstraction and Material World of Complexity and emergence.

-The further extension of the Geometric Mind beyond the Body — New computational tools for Semantic Abstraction — The emergence of Geometric Deep Learning & the further application of universal principles of Symmetry & Geometry to a Quantum World
+The further extension of the Geometric Mind beyond the Body — New computational tools for Semantic Abstraction — The emergence of Geometric Deep Learning & the additional application of universal principles of Symmetry & Geometry to a Quantum World

 Geometric Deep Learning is an attempt for the geometric unification of a broad class of Deep & Machine Learning by extending Flex Klein’s unification of Geometry principles — Symmetry & Invariance.

-If Felix Klein’s unification theory for Geometry was achieved in a digital classical World of Clocks — Were the co-authors of the April 2021 Geometric Deep Learning paper by applying the same principles to an analog quantum world of Clouds & Clocks thereby extending the frontiers of Formal Logic into a world of higher dimensionality and complexity?
+If Felix Klein’s unification theory for Geometry was achieved in a classical digital World of Clocks — Were the co-authors of the April 2021 Geometric Deep Learning paper by applying the same principles to an analog quantum world of Clouds & Clocks thereby extending the frontiers of Formal Logic into a world of higher dimensionality and Complexity?

-A World of relationships, interdependencies and entanglement
+A World of relationships, interdependencies and entanglement.